What is a Naturopath?

 What does a treatment consist of?

 An initial consultation with a Naturopath normally takes about an hour.
 During this time the Naturopath will ask questions about the person’s condition, medical history, diet and lifestyle, and any conventional treatments that they may be taking.
 The consulting Naturopath may then use Iridology (looking into the iris), or tongue and nail diagnosis to get a better picture of the complete health state of the client.
 If needed, pathology testing such as hair, stool, or blood analysis may be recommended.
 Once all of the information is gathered, a treatment plan is formulated that addresses all areas of the person’s life, providing the body with the optimum chance to heal itself.
 The treatment plan may include advice on diet, lifestyle, exercise, herbal medicine, homeopathic treatments, or other suitable remedies.
 A Naturopath may also refer the client to other practitioners as part of an integrated health care approach.

 Where can I train as a Naturopath?

 The College of Naturopathic Medicine is one of the UK’s largest, highly-respected, and well-known naturopathic training providers.

 - UK and EU students may study in the UK in London, Bristol, Brighton, Birmingham, Manchester, Edinburgh and Belfast.

-- International students may study at our London college only.
+- International students may study at any of our UK colleges subject to visa

 The CNM is dedicated to training successful and qualified practitioners, with courses fully recognised by the relevant regulating bodies.
 For more information, or to receive a prospectus, please call 01342 410505, or contact us today.